Latest cryptocurrency news as Bitcoin soars amid rumours of being accepted by Amazon

 The recent plunge saw its highest value so far this year of $64,000 in May almost sliced in half, with pundits warning in late June that the dip to under $30,000 could lead to a sharp rise in sell-offs and more people refusing to ‘hodl’ their positions.

-With all coins tending to move in tandem with Bitcoin, Ethereum prices also soared today – with the coin returning to values above $2,000 in trading at $2,352.88 at the time of writing on Monday.
+With all coins tending to move in tandem with Bitcoin, Ethereum prices also soared to $2,418.48 on Monday but had dropped by almost 7% on the previous 24 hours as of Tuesday morning.

 A popular cryptocurrency synonymous with the rising crypto trend of NFTs, Ethereum has an all time high of $4,382.73 which it reached in May’s cryptocurrency boom but has struggled to return to this peak since.